sophielansweeper/embedded-workflow-builder-docs/docs/connectors/shopify.md

 Authenticate requests to Shopify using an access token.

+An **admin API access token** can be used for testing purposes as you develop your integration.
+You can create an access token from the **API credentials** tab of a private Shopify app that you create.

+Before publishing an integration for customers, we recommend you switch to OAuth 2.0 authentication to give your users a single button-click experience.

 | Input                  | Comments                                                                      | Default                           |
 | ---------------------- | ----------------------------------------------------------------------------- | --------------------------------- |
 | Admin API Access Token | Generate from the 'API credentials' tab of a private Shopify app that you own |                                   |